-Faith and Culture Symposium
+Faith & Culture Symposium

 Montreat College is committed to helping our students develop their ability to experience, engage, and learn from culture within the context of a Christ-centered worldview.
-As part of this commitment, the Faith and Culture Symposium is designed to foster student engagement with the cultural arts: music, literature, film, theatre, and visual art.
+As part of this commitment, the biennial Faith & Culture Symposium is designed to foster student engagement with the cultural arts: music, literature, film, theatre, and visual art.
 We acknowledge the centrality of the arts to the human experience, both as an expression of the human condition and as a revelation of God’s character, and we believe that the experience of the arts collectively is an essential part of a full Christian life and education.

 Goals and Objectives